 The coronavirus continues to reshape the business world.
 Many people work more from home than their offices.
 Restaurants and retail have had to reinvent their business models.
 Zoom meetings have replaced in-person meetings.
 To succeed in these turbulent times means you’ve embraced the importance of adapting.
-And executive coaching or strategic planning can help your leaders adapt in Cincinnati, Kentucky, Florida or anywhere in America.
+And executive coaching or strategic planning can help your leaders adapt in Cincinnati, Ohio, Kentucky, Jacksonville, Florida or anywhere in America.

 Change is inevitable.
 But it isn’t a constant.
 In fact, it seems to come in fits and starts.
 Things stay relatively constant until there is a disruption.
 Then it’s a frenzy to catch up or adjust to the new environment.